-The new Literacy and Numeracy co-requisite package was due to become mandatory in 2024.
+The new Literacy and Numeracy co-requisite package became mandatory in 2024.
 All learners must achieve Literacy and Numeracy to be awarded their NCEA qualification at any level.
-As part of a transition period government has just announced that for 2024-2025, it is permitting students to gain literacy and numeracy through the corequisite standards or through a small group of mainly English and Mathematics Level 1-3 standards (see link below).
+As part of a transition period government has announced that for 2024-2025, it is permitting students to gain literacy and numeracy through the corequisite standards or through a small group of mainly English and Mathematics Level 1-3 standards (see link below).

-In 2024 all Year 10 students at BDSC will be expected to sit both the literacy and numeracy corequisite standards.
-Year 11 students will have the option to sit the corequisite literacy and numeracy standards if they have not yet achieved them at the end of Year 10.
+In 2025 all Year 10 students at BDSC will be expected to sit both the literacy and numeracy corequisite standards.
+Year 11-13 students will have the option to sit the corequisite literacy and numeracy standards if they have not yet achieved them by the end of Year 10.